valterc/ki2/README.md

 ## How can I try this app?

-1. Download Ki2 APK file from Github release page
+1. Download Ki2 APK file from the lastest [release page](https://github.com/valterc/ki2/releases/latest/) (or [here](https://github.com/valterc/ki2/releases/tag/0.8-karoo1) for Karoo 1)
 2. Sideload Ki2 into Karoo
 3. Connect to shifting devices from Ki2 and use Ki2 data elements in Karoo profiles

 <details>
 <summary>Full Instructions</summary>

-1. Check and download the _APK_ file on the latest release found on the right side of the GitHub page
+1. Check and download the _APK_ file on the latest release found on the [release page](https://github.com/valterc/ki2/releases/latest/)
+   - **Karoo 1 users:** The lastest release is supported by Karoo 2, for Karoo 1 use [this release](https://github.com/valterc/ki2/releases/tag/0.8-karoo1)
 2. Install/Update the APK file on your Karoo:
     - (Recommended) [Follow this guide from DC Rainmaker](https://www.dcrainmaker.com/2021/02/how-to-sideload-android-apps-on-your-hammerhead-karoo-1-karoo-2.html)
    1. Activate Karoo developer options: